Goodness of fit by Neyman-Pearson testing: Introduction

-\paragraph{The New Phyisics Learning Machine (NPLM)} Employing expressive models while avoiding overfitting is the standard problem of machine learning research, and many solutions have been developed in that context.
-In order to leverage on those, Ref.~\cite{DAgnolo:2018cun} proposed a systematic approach to the design of GoF methodologies as Neyman--Pearson tests, in which the deformation of the R distribution that defines the alternative ${\rm{H}}_\w$ is provided by a generic parametrised family of functions ${\cal{F}}=\{f_\w(x),\,\forall\,\w\}$.
-In particular the functions $f_\w$ are conveniently taken to parametrise the log ratio between the ${\rm{H}}_\w$ and R distributions---see later eq.~(\ref{H1}).
+\paragraph{The New Phyisics Learning Machine (NPLM)} The authors of Ref.~\cite{DAgnolo:2018cun} proposed a systematic approach to the design of GoF methodologies as Neyman--Pearson tests, in which the deformation of the R distribution that defines the alternative ${\rm{H}}_\w$ is provided by a generic parametrised family of functions ${\cal{F}}=\{f_\w(x),\,\forall\,\w\}$.
+In particular the functions $f_\w$ are conveniently taken to parametrise the log ratio between the ${\rm{H}}_\w$ and R densities---see later Eq.~(\ref{H1}).
 The functional set ${\cal{F}}$ could consist of neural networks~\cite{DAgnolo:2018cun, DAgnolo:2019vbw,dAgnolo:2021aun}, or be obtained with kernel methods~\cite{Letizia:2022xbe,Grosso:2023ltd}, and other options could be considered as well.
 Suitable regularisation strategies to avoid overfitting have been developed in each case~\cite{DAgnolo:2019vbw,Letizia:2022xbe}.
-This Neyman--Pearson-based approach to GoF was developed aimed at searching for New Physics in high energy collider data, and it employs a Learning Machine.
-Hence it is denoted with the NPLM acronym.
+This Neyman--Pearson-based approach to GoF was developed for searches of New Physics in high energy collider data and it employs machine learning techniques, hence the NPLM acronym.

-The performance of the NPLM method has been investigated on a number of GoF problems including toy or realistic problems of new physics detection at colliders~\cite{DAgnolo:2018cun, DAgnolo:2019vbw,dAgnolo:2021aun,Letizia:2022xbe} and data quality monitoring~\cite{Grosso:2023ltd}.
+The performance of the NPLM method has been investigated on a number of GoF problems including toy as well as realistic new physics searches at colliders~\cite{DAgnolo:2018cun, DAgnolo:2019vbw,dAgnolo:2021aun,Letizia:2022xbe} and data quality monitoring~\cite{Grosso:2023ltd}.
 Importantly enough, the NPLM extension to include imperfections in the knowledge of the reference hypothesis---which is straightforward in the framework of Neyman--Pearson testing---was developed and demonstrated in Ref.~\cite{dAgnolo:2021aun}.
-No systematic comparison has instead been performed with the many other GoF methods that exist, mainly outside the high energy physics literature.
-Initiating such a comparison is the goal of the present article.
+However, no systematic comparison has yet been performed with the many other GoF methods that exist, mainly outside the high energy physics literature.
+Such a comparison is the goal of the present article.

 \paragraph{Overview of the paper}